new-guy/screeps-os/REFACTOR.md

     - Should fill linksource
 2. Terminal "sell to market if over threshold" logic
 3. Keep track of profit made by room and allow it to spend some percentage of that on energy imports
-4. Colony builder should check if there are construction sites in its room instead of heading to another
 5. Command to transfer room from one colony to another
 6. Ability to force spawns to use a minimum amount of energy
     - Also bodyType min isn't respected